-Sitting board member of the Ohio Lesbian Archives,
+Sitting board member and volunteer archivist for the Ohio Lesbian Archives,

 and formerly MUSE Cincinnati Women's Choir.

-Current Vice President of TreeHouse Cincinnati, an organization dedicated to establishing an LGBTQIA+ resource center in Cincinnati.
-As VP, I wrote our organization's bylaws and legal documentation and have helped create partnerships across the Cincinnati LGBTQ+ community.
+Board member of TreeHouse Cincinnati, an organization dedicated to establishing an LGBTQIA+ resource center in Cincinnati.
+I wrote our organization's bylaws and legal documentation, maintained our records, and have helped create partnerships across the Cincinnati LGBTQ+ community.